alex-bellon/wikipedia/README.md

 - [Adjective Order](https://en.wikipedia.org/wiki/Adjective#Order) - In many languages, attributive adjectives usually occur in a specific order.
 In general, the adjective order in English can be summarised as: opinion, size, age or shape, colour, origin, material, purpose.
 This sequence (with age preceding shape) is sometimes referred to by the mnemonic OSASCOMP.
 - [Anthimeria](https://en.wikipedia.org/wiki/Anthimeria) - using one part of speech as another, such as using a noun as a verb: "The little old lady turtled along the road."
 In linguistics, this is called conversion; when a noun becomes a verb, it is a denominal verb, when a verb becomes a noun, it is a deverbal noun.
 - [Antimetabole](https://en.wikipedia.org/wiki/Antimetabole) - the repetition of words in successive clauses, but in transposed order; for example, "I know what I like, and I like what I know".
+- [Comparative illusions](https://en.wikipedia.org/wiki/Comparative_illusion) - certain comparative sentences which initially seem to be acceptable but upon closer reflection have no well-formed meaning.
+The typical example sentence used to typify this phenomenon is "More people have been to Russia than I have".
 - [Denominal verb](https://en.wikipedia.org/wiki/Denominal_verb) - verbs derived from nouns.
 - [Deverbal noun](https://en.wikipedia.org/wiki/Deverbal_noun) - nouns that are derived from verbs or verb phrases, but that behave grammatically purely as nouns, not as verbs.
 - [Donkey sentence](https://en.wikipedia.org/wiki/Donkey_sentence) - sentences that contain a pronoun with clear meaning (it is bound semantically) but whose syntactical role in the sentence poses challenges to grammarians.